 - 1. Please submit revised plans (and two 8.5" x 11" reduced sets) which include the following information: - a.
 All revisions required by each of the reviewing agencies listed below. - 2.
 This application is associated with a geotechnical report review (REV211508), which is currently in process.
 Please note that the result of this review may include a request for additional information if there are technical issues that were not fully addressed in the report.
 The results of the report review may affect project design and/or the CEQA documentation and process that will apply to the proposed project.
 Environmental Planning staff will notify you of the outcome of the technical review when it is completed.
 If you would like to appeal a staff determination regarding the acceptability of any technical report associated with your discretionary permit application, as to its consistency with applicable County Codes and technical standards, that appeal is considered by the Planning Director pursuant to County Code section 18.10.320 (administrative appeals).
-To appeal, submit the required fee and a letter addressed to the Planning Director, stating the reasons you believe that the staff determination regarding the technical report(s) is erroneous and/or unjustified, with supporting information.
+To appeal, submit the required fee and a letter addressed to the Planning Director, stating the reasons you believe that the staff determination.